denmedius/pyaudisam/README.md

 Then, you need to install test dependencies:

-`$ pip install pyaudisam[test]`
+`pip install pyaudisam[test]`

 Some tests are fully automated, simply run:

 `pytest`

-For code corevage during tests, simply run:
+For code coverage during tests, simply run:

 `pytest --cov`

+Or even, if you want an HTML report with annotated code coverage:

+`pytest --cov --cov-report html`

-Some other tests are not yet automated: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) that you must run step by step, as long as no one has fully automated them :-).
+Note: Some other tests are not yet automated: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) that you must run step by step, as long as no one has fully automated them :-).

 ## Building